thobelacs/Contribute-to-OMP-Public-Repos/README.md

 If you are working on your own behalf and can make IP commitments about what you produce, you can sign as an individual contributor.

-1. Open a PR against a repo that uses EasyCLA.
+1. Open a PR against this [repo](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos) that uses EasyCLA.
 1. When blocked by the bot, follow the prompts and choose *Individual*.
 1. Fill in the details and sign the DocuSign form.
 1. Wait a little while for the check to re-run.